aaronmh0305/ConwaysGameOfLife/README.md

 # Conway's Game Of Life
-I was following a course to review my Java skills and implement Mathematician James Conway's Game Of Life using Java Swing.
+I was following a course to review my Java skills and I implemented a version of Mathematician John Conway's Game Of Life using Java Swing.

 ## Controls